Best VPS Hosting Australia (2026)

 5. Linode (Akamai Cloud) - Solid Developer Alternative

-Starting at $5/mo | TTFB ~90ms Sydney | Unmanaged
+Starting at $5/mo | Sydney region | Unmanaged

 Linode rebranded to Akamai Cloud after the 2022 acquisition, though most developers still refer to it as Linode.
 The Sydney region is well-established, and the $5/mo entry plan (1GB RAM, 25GB SSD) is the cheapest on this list in nominal terms.

-TTFB averaged ~90ms in our Sydney tests — among the better results, and the backing of Akamai’s global network gives Linode an edge for workloads that benefit from CDN adjacency.
-If you’re running a media-heavy site or need object storage alongside compute, Linode’s integrated product suite (Object Storage, NodeBalancers, Managed Databases) compares well with DigitalOcean’s offering.
+The backing of Akamai's global network gives Linode an edge for workloads that benefit from CDN adjacency.
+If you're running a media-heavy site or need object storage alongside compute, Linode's integrated product suite (Object Storage, NodeBalancers, Managed Databases) compares well with DigitalOcean's offering.

 The control panel (now called Cloud Manager) is functional.
 API coverage is broad.
 The documentation is decent without matching DigitalOcean's depth.